When dog hump the air dog owners are often baffled wondering what in the world is going on in their dogs' mind.

 In some cases, what may look like an episode of air humping may actually be a seizure.
 We often imagine seizures as full body spasms, but sometimes, depending on where in the brain the electrical misfire happens, a partial seizure may occur affecting only a body part.
 Another possibility is a pinched nerve in the dog's spine.

-In male and female dogs, air humping often accompanied or not by scooting and excessive licking of private areas is therefore something that requires some investigation to find the underlying cause.
+In male and female dogs, air humping often accompanied or not by scooting and excessive licking of private areas in dogs is therefore something that requires some investigation to find the underlying cause.

 Now That You Know...